 You take 15 credit hours per semester, and all courses are worth 3 credits.
 Courses are taught through USFQ in a series of five consecutive modules.
 The first module is taught at a USFQ campus near Quito and the other four are taught at GAIAS on the island of San Cristobal.
 All courses are taught in English.

 The program offers the following tracks, which each consist of five course modules.
-Because tracks are designed to provide an academic focus, you can only substitute up to two courses of your track with courses from another track, as long as you meet all prerequisites and there are no scheduling conflicts.
+You must take your first two courses in your track, and then select courses from any track for the three remaining modules, as long as you meet all prerequisites and there are no scheduling conflicts.
 Additional non-credit elective courses in disciplines such as Spanish and Photography may also be available.